jnieuwen/stack-todo/README.md

 ### st-file

 Put the items from "file" on top of the stack.
-Starting with adding the first line, than the second etc. So the last line of the file ends up on top of the stack.
+Starting with adding the first line, then the second etc. So the last line of the file ends up on top of the stack.

 ### st-swap